Friday (2000 AD): Publication history

 The fourteen-part story was hit by scheduling problems due to the lateness of the art.
 Gibbons said "I'm still quite happy with the story, although the way it was serialised was erratic - in for two issues, then out again.
 I was trying to have something that was quite cumulative."
 Michael Fleisher took over the writing of the series with artists Ron Smith, Simon Coleby and Chris Weston.
 Editor Alan McKenzie has declared about the new writer: "on paper Fleisher was a good bet. ...
 But his work on 2000 AD was embarrassing.
 I did my best to save it, but you can't polish a turd."

 After five stories Steve White was brought in to help address some problems.
 According to editor John Tomlinson "Ever since "War Machine" in 1989, readers had been confused as hell about who is Friday and whether he was the original Rogue.
 I told Steve to figure that out and explain it."
 This led to a two-year-long run on the series for the writer, although there was a move to hand the series to Mark Millar which only resulted in a three-part story.
 During this period Friday met both Judge Dredd, in an issue-length story, and later the original Rogue Trooper, the latter being intended to settle the issue of their origins and connections.
 Unfortunately, according to Tomlinson "Steve came up with a fairly watertight explanation, but it was enormously complicated and probably confused far more people than it enlightened."
 That story also brought in Venus Bluegenes, a G.I.
 Doll, who would appear in one more story before her appearance in the final story to feature Friday.
 Dan Abnett, co-author for that story, was complimentary of White's work, "Steve had such a great feel for military goings on," however, this couldn't overcome intrinsic problems with the story as "he was absolutely hamstrung by the weight of continuity."
 In the final story in 1996, Friday and Venus disappeared into a black hole and have not reappeared since.
-Subsequent Rogue Trooper stories have all featured the original version of the character.
+Subsequent Rogue Trooper stories have all featured the original version of the character (except for a non-canonical one-off story in 2024).